Battle of the Strait of Otranto (1917): Battle

 Dartmouth—faster than Bristol—closed to effective engagement range with the Austro-Hungarian ships, and opened fire.
 A shell from Dartmouth struck Novara, at which point the Austro-Hungarian ships laid a smoke screen in order to close the distance.
 Dartmouth was struck several times, and by 11:00, Acton ordered the ship to reduce speed to allow Bristol to catch up.
 Novara was hit several more times, and her main feed pumps and starboard auxiliary steam pipe had been damaged, which caused the ship to begin losing speed.
 At 11:05, Acton turned away in an attempt to separate Saida from Novara and Helgoland.
 At this point, Sankt Georg was approaching the scene, which prompted Acton to temporarily withdraw to consolidate his forces.
 This break in the action was enough time for the Austro-Hungarians to save the crippled Novara; Saida took the ship under tow while Helgoland covered them.

-Unaware that Novara had been disabled, and fearing that his ships would be drawn too close to the Austrian naval base at Cattaro, Acton broke off the pursuit.
-The destroyer Acerbi misread the signal, and attempted to launch a torpedo attack, but was driven off by the combined fire of Novara, Saida, and Helgoland.
+Unaware that Novara had been disabled, and fearing that his ships would be drawn too close to the Austro-Hungarian naval base at Cattaro, Acton broke off the pursuit.
+The destroyer Giovanni Acerbi misread the signal and attempted a torpedo attack, but was driven off by the combined fire of Novara, Saida, and Helgoland.
 At 12:05, Acton realized the dire situation Novara was in, but by this time, the Sankt Georg group was too close.
 The Sankt Georg group rendezvoused with Novara, Saida, and Helgoland, and Csepel and Balaton reached the scene as well.
 The entire group returned to Cattaro together.

 At 13:30, the submarine UC-25 torpedoed Dartmouth, causing serious damage.
-The escorting destroyers forced UC-25 from the area, but Dartmouth had to be abandoned for a period of time, before it could be towed back to port.
+The escorting destroyers drove off UC-25, but Dartmouth had to be abandoned for a period of time before she could be towed back to port.
 The French destroyer Boutefeu attempted to pursue the German submarine, but struck a mine laid by UC-25 that morning and sank rapidly.